2017 Penland Winter Residencies: Frequently Asked Questions

 When is the application due?

-All applications are due September 15, 2016.
+All applications are due by 11:59 PM EST on September 15, 2017.
 There is a $25 non-refundable application fee paid through SlideRoom when you submit your application.

 When will I be notified of my application’s status?